Component 1: Tools & Methods for the N cycle

 - Output 1.6.
 Understanding the barriers to change at all levels of society (government, private sector and civil society) including technical, financial and socio-political limitations.

-Component 1 is composed of six activities which will deliver the outputs above.
+Component 1 is composed of six activities which are delivering the outputs above.
 Project managment for Component 1 is shown in the diagram below.
-For more information on each of the activities, follow the links on the diagram below.